-Name and Age Principal Occupation During the Past Five Years Director Since Directors to be elected by holders of Class A Common Stock: Clarke R. Brown, Jr., 66 President - Radio Division of Jefferson - Pilot Communications from 1993 to June 2005.
-July 2004 Gary Stevens, 67 Managing Director, Gary Stevens & Co. (a media broker) since 1986.
-From 1977 to 1985, Mr. Stevens was CEO of the broadcast division of Doubleday & Co.
+Name and Age Principal Occupation During the Past Five Years Director Since Directors to be elected by holders of Class A Common Stock: Clarke R. Brown, Jr., 67 President of Jefferson-Pilot Communications Company from 1993 to June 2005.
+July 2004 Gary Stevens, 68 Managing Director, Gary Stevens & Co. (a media broker) since 1986.
+From 1977 to 1985, Mr. Stevens was Chief Executive Officer of the broadcast division of Doubleday & Co.
 From 1986 to 1988, Mr. Stevens was a Managing Director of the then Wall Street investment firm of Wertheim, Schroder & Co.
+July 1995

-July 1995 Directors to be elected by holders of Class A and Cl ass B Common Stock, voting together: Donald J. Alt, 61 Broadcasting investor, Chairman of Forever Radio Companies and Keymarket Communications since 1996 and 1999, respectively.
-July 1997 Brian W. Brady, 48 President and Chief Executive Officer of Northwest Broadcasting and Eagle Creek Broadcasting since 1995 and 2002, respectively.
-August 2002 Edward K. Christian, 62 President, Chief Executive Officer and Chairman of Saga Communications, Inc. and its predecessor since 1986.
-March 1992 Jonathan Firestone, 62 Marketing consultant since 2000; President and Chief Executive Officer of BBDO Minneapolis and director of BBDO, North America (advertising agency) from 1988 to 1999.
-December 1992 Robert J. Maccini, 48 President, Signal Ventures Associates, Inc. d/b/a Media Services Group, Inc. (a media broker) since 1989.
+Name and Age Principal Occupation During the Past Five Years Director Since Directors to be elected by holders of Class A an nd Class B Common Stock, voting together: Donald J. Alt, 62 Broadcasting investor, Chairman of Forever Radio Companies and Keymarket Communications since 1996 and 1999, respectively.
+Former licensed CPA while employed in the audit July 1997 department of predecessor to KPMG (1967-1973).
+Brian W. Brady, 49 President and Chief Executive Officer of Northwest Broadcasting and Eagle Creek Broadcasting since 1995 and 2002, respectively.
+August 2002 Edward K. Christian, 63 President, Chief Executive Officer and Chairman of Saga Communications, Inc. and its predecessor since 1986.
+March 1992 Jonathan Firestone, 63 Marketing consultant since 2000; President and Chief Executive Officer of BBDO Minneapolis and director of BBDO, North America (advertising agency) from 1988 to 1999.
+December 1992 Robert J. Maccini, 49 President (since 1990) of Signal Ventures Associates, Inc. d/b/a Media Services Group, Inc. which provides investment banking, brokerage and appraisal services to the broadcasting industry.
+Treasurer and Director of Aritaur Communications (since 1997) which has owned radio stations, communication towers and various companies involved in Internet ventures.
+President and Chief Executive Officer of Ando Media LLC (since 2005), an affiliate of Aritaur Communications, which provides Internet radio services.
 March 2001